sned65/sn-bridge-system/README.md

 # Introduction

 The program is designed to facilitate the description of bridge bidding systems.
+You can write a system in your favorite editor using an easy to read and write plain text format, and the tool converts it to HTML or PDF.
-The syntax is based on the Markdown markup language, which is enriched with bridge-specific elements.
+The formatting syntax (`bs-syntax`) is based on the Markdown markup language, which is enriched with bridge-specific elements.

 ## Fragment of bidding system description